Costs at a Glance

 All charges are applied to accounts at enrollment.
 Payment is due when classes begin for that student in any semester.
 While there is a four-week period before accounts are considered past due, payment is due on the first day classes begin for a student.

 Payment may be made through the Student’s Account Online via cash, e-check, or credit card (excluding Visa).
 Student loans are also available for those who qualify.
 OC’s Office of Student Financial Services is available to assist in the application process.
-It is recommended that students start this process as early as possible.
+We recommend you start this process as early as possible.
 Please note that half-time enrollment (a minimum of five hours) is required in graduate school to be eligible for loans.
-Also, monthly payment plans are available to graduate students as for undergraduate students.
+Monthly payment plans are available.